wesley-a-leung/Resources/README.md

 ### Currently being refactored
 - 79 character line limit
 - 2 spaces for indentation
-- very compressed coding style to reduce wasted space in pdf, with multiple statements on a single line
+- very compressed coding style to reduce wasted space in PDF, with multiple statements on a single line
 - `if`, `else`, `for`, `while`, etc ... statements should either be immediately followed by a single statement and a newline, a block wrapped in curly braces